 It is important to make sure you have strict feeding times with this fish.
 The species love to eat and can easily gain weight.
 If you do not restrict feeding, then it is likely your fish will become obese and start to suffer health problems.

-Young Orandas need to be fed twice a day whereas the adults only need one feeding.
+Young oranda goldfish care requires to be fed twice a day whereas the adults only need one feeding.

 There are ways to tell if you are overfeeding your fish.
 A classic sign is seeing your fish swim on their side.
 If that happens you should skip feeding for a day so it has time to digest the food it already has eaten.